scottmallinson/recipease-frontend/README.md

 # Project Name
-Recipe website
+Recipease

 ## Description

-A recipe website for people who are time-conscious but want to prepare food with items in their pantry at home.
+A recipe website for people who want to find recupes that they can prepare with items in their pantry.

 ## User stories